mheiges/filemanagement-presentation/content/slides.md

+## Problems faced with current implementations

-## File management
+## File management issues
-  - replication
+  - replication is complicated
-    - UGA <-> Penn <-> Globus <-> other
+    - UGA <-> Penn <-> other
   - volume partitioning
     - single 100TB volume or several 10TB volumes?
-      - how to re-allocate data if we exceed a 10TB volume and need to split
+      - how to re-allocate data if we exceed a 10TB volume and need to split?
   - co-administration
-    - (see staff demographics)
-    - w/o iRODS, need root permissions and knowledge of file locations
+    - need root permissions and knowledge of file locations
   - file ownership
     - tomcat, apache, staff, etc